|Date of Birth||September 26, 1880|

 By the fall of 1915 the war was in its second year.
 A new unit, the 94th Overseas Battalion, was being recruited in northwestern Ontario and George signed up on 11 January 1916.
 He was 35 years old by then but he passed himself off as 29.
 The volunteers trained in the Kenora area during the winter and spring and on 25 May they were sent to Port Arthur to join the rest of the unit.
 The recruits had a huge sendoff from family and friends when they left the Kenora train station that day.
 Two weeks later they headed to the east coast and after a short time at Valcartier Camp in Quebec they embarked from Halifax on 28 June on the SS Olympic.
 They arrived in the UK on 6 July and a week later George was transferred to the 17th Reserve Battalion.
 He trained with them for about a month.

-On 24 August George was attached to the 43rd Battalion (Cameron Highlanders) and sent to France.
+On 24 August George was drafted to the 43rd Battalion (Cameron Highlanders) and sent to France.
 The Canadians were at the Somme that fall and George joined his new unit there.
 On 20 September the 43rd attacked the Zollern Graben Trench, suffering 150 casualties in the operation.
 They were relieved on 21 September for two weeks of rest and refitting and it was during that time that George joined them in a draft of reinforcements.
 He served as a bomber in the grenade section of Company D.

 Early in October the battalion had a two day rotation in the front trenches then on 8 October they were back in action, taking part in the assault on Regina Trench.
 They ran into problems during the early morning advance when they encountered uncut barbed wire and strong German counter-attacks.
 The unit suffered 360 casualties and by the end of the day their rifle strength was reduced to about 70 men.
 George was wounded in the back and shoulder and he was admitted to No. 3 Canadian Stationary Hospital in Boulogne on 9 October.
 Two days later he was evacuated to England.
 He spent five weeks recovering at the University College Hospital in London followed by a week at the Convalescent Centre in Bromley.